brutalkd/brutallost/README.md

-Reclaiming the lost, defining the brutal.©🗽
+Reclaiming the lost,defining the brutal.©